is-a-dev/docs/src/useful/faq.md

 ## Can I use a CNAME record with other record types?

-No — unless the domain is proxied.
+No, unless the domain is proxied.
 A `CNAME` cannot be combined with other record types (`A`, `MX`, `TXT`, etc.) in the same record set.
 For exceptions and setup instructions, see [Proxying Your Domain](https://docs.is-a.dev/domain-structure/#proxied-optional).

 ---

 ## How long does it take for my pull request to be merged?

-We're a team of volunteers, and is-a.dev is a side project for us — so review times can vary.
+We're a team of volunteers, and is-a.dev is a side project for us, so review times can vary.
 We’ll get to your PR as soon as we can.
 To potentially speed things up, share your PR link in [#pull-requests](https://discord.com/channels/830872854677422150/1130858271620726784) on our [Discord server](https://discord.gg/is-a-dev-830872854677422150).

 ---